UppathiSuresh/Complete-.netcore3.1-MVCApplication/README.md

          --> PM>Update Database
          -->Eg: PM>Update Database
-         -->Once the commnad is completed successfully. step 6:Run the application you can see the output.
+         -->Once the commnad is completed successfully.
+Step 6:Run the application you can see the output.